Top indoor fitness tools to stay indoor and in shape

-More and more people all over the world are accepting self-imposed isolation to fight the spread of coronavirus.
+More and more people all over the world are accepting self-imposed isolation to fight the spread of COVID-19.
 This is one of the most helpful steps to ease the pandemic, not to mention the role of technologies against the coronavirus.
-But as we spend more time in-house, the less active we become, which leads to negative effects on cardiorespiratory and muscular fitness, bone and cardio-metabolic health and weight.
-To solve these problems without risk of facing the virus, indoor fitness might be the perfect solution for you right now!
+But as we spend more time in-house, the less active we become, which leads to negative effects on cardiorespiratory and muscular fitness, bone and cardio-metabolic health, and weight.
+To solve these problems without the risk of facing the virus, indoor fitness might be the perfect solution for you right now!

 The advanced fitness technology we have now will allow you to analyze every aspect of your workout performance and your body, allowing you to stabilize your strengths and improve upon your weaknesses.
 It can be a pain trying to keep up with your fitness goals, especially when you factor in optimizing aspects like hydration, heart rate, calorie intake, and other data to help you complete your objectives.